 I'm pleased to see that someone realised it was necessary back in 1997, but the more I read of it, the more I feel that a lot of its information is inaccurate.
 Not all of it.
 Quite a lot is sound.
 But its frequent inaccuracies and its American bias show the rest of the page in a less trustworthy light and it might be helpful to correct some (ie, those I've taken most exception to!)

 Pony"you won't find the word pony in use because they were all horses."
-That is absolutely true, since the word "pony" isn't recorded by the Oxford English Dictionary until the mid-17th C (1659, powny, from Scottish, apparently from Fr. poulenet “little foal”).
+That is true as far as terminology goes, because the word "pony" isn't recorded by the Oxford English Dictionary until the mid-17th C (1659, powny, from Scottish, apparently from Fr. poulenet “little foal”).
 Nathan Bailey's Dictionarium Brittanicum: or A More Compleat Universal Etymological English Dictionary (1730s) defines the word pony as “a little Scotch horse”.

 However, the HN page continues, "The generic pony is 9 to 14 hands at the withers (a hand is four inches)..."

 Now that's arguable.
 Encyclopaedia Brittanica, 9th Edition 1881, said a pony “must be less than 52"” (13hh) from the ground to the top of the withers; else he is a Galloway.”
 (The withers is the bony prominence of the spine above the horse's shoulders, the highest part of its anatomy when it is grazing.)
 Enc.
 Brit. also says that a cob “should not exceed 14.1hh”.
 So from the 17th C to the late Victorian era, a pony is small.
 Then from about 1890 to modern times the definition of a pony changes to one standing 14 hands 2 inches, or less, and the term "Galloway" retreats into the local dialect of Cumberland, Westmorland, Northumberland and parts of Yorkshire.
 It also travels to Australia as a definition of a riding horse.